Gabriel2409/obsidian_notes/Postgres - Transactions.md

 ```

 - here the first insert has a transaction id of 800 (xmin)
-- then there is a complete transaction which inserts David, updates Alice to Adam and deletes charlie.
+- then there is a complete transaction which inserts David, updates Alice to Adam and deletes Charlie.
 This transaction has an id of 801.
 David is inserted with the first command (cmin == 0), Adam is updated with the second (cmin == 1)
 - Alice and Charlie were deleted so we can't see them but they should have a xmax of 801. cmax for Charlie should be equal to 2 and 1 for Alice.

 - xid is a cyclical counter with a modulo 2^31 so that for any current values, there are 2^31 smaller values and 2^31 larger values.